Table of Contents

 How Affinity Designer, Photo and Publisher has snuck into my graphics software folder…

-There, done, that’s my confession.
-I am already familiar with using vector graphics software, including Adobe Illustrator.
-Which is why I find Affinity to be such an excellent alternative.
+So, there you have it—a little confession.
+I’m already well-acquainted with vector graphics software, including Adobe Illustrator.
+This is precisely why I consider Affinity to be such a commendable alternative.

 Now, where to get your Affinity trial download.
 But first a quick summary of what’s what.

 Firstly, Affinity Designer is a vector drawing package (like Illustrator).
 If you are already familiar with vector drawing packages, then you’ll quickly acquaint yourself with Affinity Designer.
 This is the same with all the other packages.

 Then there is Affinity Photo, which is an image editing and design package (like Photoshop).